isomerpages/nyp-sirs/_services/consultancy/workfare-skills-support-wss-scheme-for-companies.md

 third_nav_title: Consultancy
 ---
 <h4>What is WSS Scheme?</h4>
+<p>The WSS scheme encourages and supports low-wage workers to undertake training that leads to more impactful employment outcomes.</p>

+<h4>What does WSS Scheme comprise?</h4>
-<p>The WSS scheme encourages and supports low-wage workers to undertake training that leads to more impactful employment outcomes.
-There are 3 funding components under WSS Scheme: Training Commitment Award (TCA), Training Allowance (TA), and Absentee Payroll (AP).
+<p>There are 3 funding components under WSS Scheme: Training Commitment Award (TCA), Training Allowance (TA), and Absentee Payroll (AP).
 For information on its benefits, click <a href="https://www.wsg.gov.sg/docs/default-source/programme/infosheet.pdf?sfvrsn=11a11b20_3">here.</a></p>

-<h4>What does WSS Scheme comprise?</h4>
 <p>For courses eligible for Absentee Payroll (AP), sponsoring employer gets up to 95% of the hourly basic salary.</p>

 <h4>Is my employee eligible for WSS Scheme?</h4>